yash-tatvic/amplitude-dev-center/docs/data/sources/amazon-s3.md

 ![Screenshot of the transformation menu](../../assets/images/converter-transformations.png)

-Depending on the transformation you select, you may be prompted to include more fields.
+Depending on the transformation you select, you may need to include more fields.

 ![Screenshot of a transformation's details](../../assets/images/converter-transformations-2.png)